Aiding with Optics for Indirect Fire Control

 Crane Orientation

-As an industrial use-case, the OptoAHRS-II is perfectly suited for the construction zone where keeping a steady orientation is crucial; especially when safety is a priority.
+As an industrial use case, the OptoAHRS-II is ideally suited for the construction zone where keeping a steady orientation is crucial, especially when safety is a priority.

 Stabilization

-For pan and tilt platforms with varying ranges of rotational velocities, the OptoAHRS-II can be configured to multiple gyroscope ranges to suit the need of the application.
+For pan and tilt platforms with varying rotational velocities, the OptoAHRS-II can be configured to multiple gyroscope ranges to suit the application’s needs.
 The two generic models of the OptoAHRS-II can stabilize platforms rotating at velocities up to 450 degrees per second and 950 degrees per second.